 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the target asset allocation as of May 1, 2018 are summarized in the following table:
+Best estimates of geometric real rates of return for each major asset class included in the target asset allocation as of May 1, 2019 are summarized in the following table:

-Asset Class Long-term Expected Real Rate of Return, Net of Inflation Target Allocation
+Asset Class Expected Real Expected Real Rate of Return, Net of Inflation Target Allocation

-Fixed Income 1.10% 70%
+Fixed Income 1.09% 70%

-Equity Allocation 3.98% 30%
+Equity Allocation 4.46% 30%